 Moving on to our stability metric, the Raven didn't do particularly well.
 To evaluate this, we compared how each board did in rough water conditions, how it did at transporting cargo or additional passengers, and the opinion of novice paddlers when using this board.

 The Raven handled well in rougher water when moving, but its stability drastically decreased when stationary — some of our more experienced paddlers learned this the hard way, taking an unexpected dip when a rogue wake came.
 This board is also narrower than many other boards, making it somewhat unsuitable for transporting additional passengers or significant cargo.
-In addition, this board wasn't the first choice for new paddlers, who much preferred boards like the Isle or BIC.
+In addition, this board wasn't the first choice for new paddlers, who much preferred boards with a bit more stability.

 To assess the maneuverability of each board, we conducted a time trial through a slalom obstacle course and measured the turning radius for each board when doing a U-turn.
-This set of tests comprised 15% of the overall score, with the Raven doing an overall above average job, earning a 6 out of 10.
+This set of tests comprised 15% of the overall score, with the Raven doing an overall above average job.

 The Raven did exceptionally well in our slalom course, putting up the fastest time of the entire group with 81.13 seconds.
 This offset the Raven's mediocre performance in the U-turn test.
 We attempted to complete a U-turn without back paddling in one of the small lakes that we tested in.
 While most other boards completed this task without too much difficulty, while the Raven only made half of this turn before running aground and forcing us to abort the test.